roscavm/modis-summary/README.md

   the chosen point.
 The following output statistics are generated for each year in the timeseries:

   YEAR - The year of acquisition for the image.
   DOY - The day of year of acquisition for the image.
   COUNT - The number of valid pixels within the area of interest.
-MIN - The minimum value of a pixel within the area of interest.
+  MINIMUM - The minimum value of a pixel within the area of interest.
   25TH_PERCENTILE - The 25th percentile value of all valid pixels within the area of interest.
   MEAN - The mean value of all valid pixels within the area of interest.
   MEDIAN - The median value of all valid pixels within the area of interest.
   75TH_PERCENTILE - The 75th percentile value of all valid pixels within the area of interest.
-MAX - The maximum value of a pixel within the area of interest.
-SD - The standard deviation value all valid pixels within the area of interest.
+  MAXIMUM - The maximum value of a pixel within the area of interest.
+  STDEV - The standard deviation value all valid pixels within the area of interest.

   Example use: